The Evening Star Brighton is a classic, the original home for Dark Star and dedicated to beer in all it's forms

 If the many cask pumps and taps aren’t enough, the fridges behind the bar are stocked with a great range of bottles and cans making the total beer list extensive.
 Staff and punters alike come across as passionate beer aficionados at The Evening Star Brighton.

-Troll Burger vend their tasty meaty morsels from the shack outside on weekends and the smell wafting over the road is hard to resist if you’re passing.
+Troll Burger vend their meaty morsels from the shack outside on weekends and the smell wafting over the road is hard to resist if you’re passing.